Goldenseal is a very popular herb today. More than 50 million goldenseal plants are being collected annually from the wild.

-Growing Goldenseal is a Bit Challenging
+Growing Goldenseal Is A Bit Challenging

-Goldenseal Wants to Feel Special:
+Goldenseal Wants To Feel Special

 The growing conditions for this herb are somewhat unique.
 It needs periods of dormancy and a lot of shade.

-“Take it Slow” Goldenseal:
+“Take it Slow” Goldenseal

-If you’re growing your goldenseal from seeds, it may take about 5 to 6 years for you to harvest the roots.
-Using rhizomes, however, can shorten the time to 3 years.
+If you’re growing your goldenseal from seeds, it may take about five to six years before you can harvest the roots.
+Using rhizomes, though, can shorten that time to three years.

-Goldenseal, a Vulnerable Plant:
+Goldenseal, A Vulnerable Plant

-On the other hand, avoid digging up wild goldenseal root or buying it from someone who does so.
+But, please, avoid digging up wild goldenseal root or buying it from someone who does so.

-The Process of Growing Goldenseal:
+The Process Of Growing Goldenseal

 Now, let’s move to the details of growing goldenseal and how to achieve a healthy yield.

-Growing Goldenseal from Seed:
+Growing Goldenseal From Seed

 That doesn’t mean you can’t grow goldenseal indoors.
-Find any indoor space where the temperature fluctuates and the air circulates and you’re good to go.
+Find any indoor space where the temperature fluctuates, and the air circulates, and you’re good to go.

 It’s also important to keep your seeds in a shaded area away from direct sunlight.

-Growing Goldenseal from Rhizomes:
+Growing Goldenseal From Rhizomes

 Here are the steps to be successful:

-First, make sure that the party supplying you with the rhizomes didn’t dig them up in the wild.
+First, make sure the party supplying you with the rhizomes didn’t dig them up in the wild.